-American Express are offering $200 travel credit each year with the Platinum Edge.
-Offers 3 points per $ at supermarkets, and 2 points per $ on fuel.
+American Express are offering a $200 travel credit each year for new cardholders of the Platinum Edge.
+Includes travel insurance, earns 3 points per $ at supermarkets, and 2 points per $ on fuel.

 - $200 travel credit each year which can be used for flight, hotel or rental car bookings with Amex Travel

 - 3 Membership Rewards points earned per $ spent at supermarkets, 2 points earned per $ on fuel, and 1 point per $ everywhere else except for utilities and the ATO

 - 0% p.a. on balance transfers for the first 12 months, with a 1% establishment fee - maximum balance transfer is $10,000 or 70% of your approved credit limit, whichever is less

 - Annual fee: $195 p.a.

 - Card Members who currently hold or who have previously held any Card product issued by American Express Australia Limited in the preceding 60 day period are ineligible for this offer.
 Previous and existing bank-issued American Express companion cardholders are eligible for this offer.

 Point Hacks earn a maximum of $150 per applicant for this card.
 More about this →